katyanaveka/ozon-masters-ml-dl-homeworks/README.md

 # ozon-masters-ml-projects

-Study projects, ML
+Homeworks, ML+DL

-some modules from scratch for basic models
+Dome modules from scratch for basic models

+There are implementations of LinearLayer, Dropout layer, Sigmoid in fashion-mnist-notebook.